Mdaftab/infra-Platform-for-B2B/README.md

 ### 3. Networking

-The shared VPC is configured with these subnets:
+The infrastructure cluster VPC has the following configuration, and each client gets a similar dedicated network:

 ```
-Shared VPC Network (10.0.0.0/8)
+Infrastructure VPC Network (10.0.0.0/8)
 │
 ├── 10.0.0.0/20    - Infra Subnet      - For Infracluster
 │   ├── 10.16.0.0/16  - Pod CIDR         - For Infracluster Pods